 I believe that some of us are called onto a “path less traveled” within the already narrow spiritual path – a unique path, perhaps just a narrow trail that is intertwined and winding within our somewhat unusual experiences and events in life.
 Sometimes it is only retrospectively that we can see the path we have traversed and can’t help but marvel at what God has done.
 At the same time, we can’t help but wonder what is yet ahead.
-Right now I seem to be at such a point.

 God started working with me during the next eight years, at a very low point in my life, and called me to conversion through a non-mainstream church in Victoria, Australia, which provided me with a good spiritual foundation.
-God gave my life a hope and purpose, and connected me with a loving spiritual community, through which He provided my life partner and soulmate, Alex.
+God gave my life a hope and purpose, and connected me with a loving spiritual community, through which He also provided my life partner and soulmate, Alex.

 Alex and I worked side by side for a church we were very dedicated to in California, USA during the next roughly two eight-year cycles.
-While most others of our age group were raising families, our combined focus for 17 years was God’s Work.
+While most others of our age group were raising families, our combined focus for 17 years was doing God’s Work.

 When my mother unexpectedly passed away in early 2001, another turning point came and a new cycle started.
 For some months before then, we began to sense a leading to return to Australia, but the specific destination only crystallized when we learned of my mother’s passing.
-It became obvious to come to Queensland to be available to my now widowed father.
+It became obvious to come to the state of Queensland to be available to my now widowed father.

-During this time I completed an MTh, been introduced to Catholic spirituality – both through reading and on the ground – and further broadened my perspective by being exposed to Christian meditation and Buddhism.
+During this time I had completed an MTh, been introduced to Catholic spirituality – both through reading and on the ground – and further broadened my perspective by being exposed to Christian meditation and Buddhism.
 I created several websites, wrote/co-wrote and published a number of spiritual books, as well as published books featuring my father’s art, photography, and Czech poetry.

-For a short period, I reconnected with my old church through one of its numerous offshoots that resulted from the split.
-This was like one last visit to the old spiritual home, the purpose of which has been accomplished.
+For a short period, I had reconnected with my old church through one of its numerous offshoots that resulted from the split.
+This was like one last visit to the old spiritual home, the purpose of which had been accomplished.
 I spent time with old friends, reconnected with others, and learned what yet others have been up to.
 It was like leafing through an old album and then closing it again for the foreseeable future and returning to the present.
 Yet, I am very grateful for the 25 or so years of active involvement during my early to middle adulthood.
 It gave me an excellent spiritual foundation.

-In early October 2014, I contacted FCDT and applied for membership.
-This has been a definite and dramatic turning point.
+In early October 2014, I contacted the FCDT and applied for membership.
+This had been a definite turning point.
 It included developing a number of special friendships, being affirmed and encouraged in my God-given gifts, most of which I was aware of, but not fully, involvement in church projects, and more.
 I sense myself growing in the Divine Love and being used by God in a new way with people feeling and responding to the Love within, as well as recognizing and appreciating my God-given gifts, insights and wisdom.

-© Eva Peck, 2015
+© Eva Peck, 2015, 2018